prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 For phospho-enriched samples, PTM sites with PTMProphet [10.1021/acs.jproteome.9b00205](https://doi.org/10.1021/acs.jproteome.9b00205) localization scores ≥ 0.75 are retained.

-Note: FragPipe workflow parameters are stored in configuration files, which can be customized for different experimental designs.
+Note: FragPipe workflow parameters are stored in configuration files (`fragpipe.workflow`), which can be customized for different experimental designs.
 The exact configuration file used to process the data in this protocol is available for download from Zenodo [10.5281/zenodo.15850770](https://doi.org/10.5281/zenodo.15850770) or [gitlab.bfabric.org/wolski/PTM_example](https://gitlab.bfabric.org/wolski/PTM_example).

 FragPipe provides two types of PTM-features reports for the phospho-enriched samples: